Behavioral therapy

 Mindfulness

-Part of DBT, mindfulness is a technique that helps decrease cycling negative thoughts, which may contribute to depression, other mood disorder, trauma, (posttraumatic stress disorder) or other mental health challenge.
-Once these thoughts are identified, patients are able to change their attention back to the present moment in a non-judgmental way.
+Part of DBT, mindfulness is a technique that helps decrease cycling negative thoughts, which may contribute to depression, other mood disorders, trauma, (posttraumatic stress disorder) or other mental health challenges.
+Once these thoughts are identified, patients are able to shift their attention back to the present moment in a non-judgmental way.

 Motivational enhancement therapy